DRM innovation fund

 2. Zambia: TaxOnApp Mobile Platform

-Led to the development of a web based mobile phone application “TaxonApp” which was released in both Android and IOS operating systems.
+The project led to the development of a web based mobile phone application “TaxonApp” which was released in both Android and IOS operating systems.
 The app is linked to the existing “TaxOnline” platform and allows users to register for a tax number, file returns, and connect with the payment facility of their bank.
-The app saw the most success in allowing seamless registration of new taxpayers and later expanded to allow for customs declarations and other related functionalities.
-Major attention was paid to user design and its interoperability with other existing platforms.
-Public education and awareness were the focus area of implementation to ensure users are sensitised to the app.

-Here are examples of public information videos: How to login to TaxonApp and How to register for a tax identification number
+How to login to TaxonApp & How to register for a tax identification number

 Second call for proposals: